Festina lente

 Strategically saying no

 While I sometimes describe this as my "slow company" ethos (contrasting it with the Fast Company sensibility prevalent in post-90s Silicon Valley startup culture), it’s really about more than letting go of an excessive focus on speed per se.
-It’s about shrugging off all the stupid bullshit that the hustle crowd likes to claim is essential to entrepreneurship or (ugh) running an "online brand."
+It’s about shrugging off all the stupid bullshit that the hustle crowd likes to claim is essential to entrepreneurship or (ugh) running an "e-commerce brand."